Neurodiversity-Affirming Therapy and Coaching: A Guide to Inclusive, Strength-Based Support

 Certain environments may be more conducive to the success of neurodivergent individuals, while others may better suit neurotypical individuals.

-The neurodivergent-affirming therapy and coaching model emphasizes identity rather than a medical viewpoint.
+The neurodiversity-affirming therapy and coaching model emphasizes identity rather than a medical viewpoint.

 Mental health professionals recognize each individual's uniqueness and understand that everyone functions in their own way.